devops-champ/app-containerization-project/README.md

 Docker is a tool that packages the software as containers.
 Inside containers, the app will have it's frameworks, libraries, dependenices, and runtime enivronments.

-### Understand the Application Stack
+### Understand the Ephermeral Micro-Blogging Application Stack

 The application which we are going to containrize is a micro-blogging platform application (ephemeral in nature) that allows users to post updates that automatically expire after a period of time.
-It has the following stack:
+The application has the following stack:

 - Frontend - React
 - Backend - Flask